-- Benefits due to RTPI based on values in Data book table M 3.2.1 and applied to all passengers (existing and new). - RTPI passenger demand based on data provided by Stagecoach (bus operator) - Trips split between purposes based on Data book table 1.3.4. - Increase in passengers due to scheme assumed to be 1.5% in opening year. - 20 year appraisal period.
+- Benefits due to RTPI based on values in Data book table M 3.2.1 and applied to all passengers (existing and new). - RTPI passenger demand based on data provided by Stagecoach (bus operator) - Trips split between purposes based on Data book table 1.3.4. - Increase in passengers due to scheme assumed to be 1.5% in opening year. - Fare box revenue based on new passengers and an average ticket price of £3.35 (2017 prices). - 20 year appraisal period.